-Tips for Daddy to Bond with Your Baby
+Tips for Daddy Bonding

 From the beginning, it is essential for Daddies to have their own skin-to-skin time with their baby.
 A great start will be from the day that they’re born to the first few weeks of the newborn days.
-However, anytime now will be great too!
-Bonding with your lil loved ones, both physically and emotionally from the onset of parenthood, just as skin-to-skin with moms, is equally important to both parents.
+However, anytime will be great too!
+Bonding with your little ones, both physically and emotionally from the onset of parenthood, just as skin-to-skin with moms, is equally important to both parents.
 There are so many benefits to skin-to-skin with dads, too.

 2) Diaper duty

 Mastering every messy detail of the changing table.
-Change your baby’s diapers, and be sure to get lots of gazing and smiles in while you’re at it.
-Sure, there's a little ick-factor but diaper duty is also a time to bond.
+Change your baby’s diapers, and be sure to get lots of gazing and smiles while you’re at it.
+Sure, there's the little ick-factor but diaper duty is also a time to bond.
 Even though it may be a little smelly, you get to talk to your baby and make silly noises as your baby gets a fresh change.

 3) Taking charge